Best Bedding for Chicken Nesting Box

 The downside is that the enchanting smell of cedar shavings can irritate the respiratory system of your chickens, albeit a controversial topic.
 So if you notice some heavy breathing or squeaking, this might not be your ideal solution.

-First of all, there’s a difference between hay and straw.
-They’re not the same.
-Hay is a crop grown as a feed crop for farm animals.
-On the other hand, straw is a byproduct of a grain crop and is used as bedding material.
+Straw and hay are not the same and serve different purposes.
+Hay is a type of food crop grown specifically to feed farm animals, while straw is the byproduct of grain crops and is used as bedding material.

 Credits Featured Image: Kristen Ellison @redbirdranch (IG)